Share this:

 Facebook

-The First Baptist Church of Cumminsville was founded by Peter and Sarah Fossett.
+Peter and Sarah Fossett founded the First Baptist Church of Cumminsville.
 In 2023, the Cincinnati Preservation Society dedicated a historical marker to honor Peter and Sarah Fossett at First Baptist Church of Cumminsville.
-Today, people can attend Sunday services dedicated to worshipping God and spiritual growth.
+Today, people can attend Sunday services devoted to worshipping God and spiritual growth.

 Lincoln Heights Missionary Baptist Church